MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

+---
+title:   Setup CNTK on Linux
+author:    chrisbasoglu
+date:    03/06/2017
+ms.author:   cbasoglu
+ms.date:   03/06/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   get-started-article
+ms.service:  Cognitive-services
+ms.devlang:   cpp, python
+---

+# Setup CNTK on Linux

-### CNTK Production Build and Test configuration
+## CNTK Production Build and Test configuration
-CNTK may be successfully run in many Linux configurations, but in case you want to avoid possible compatibility issues you may get yourself familiar with [CNTK Production Build and Test configuration](./Test-Configurations) where we list all dependency component and component versions that we use.
+CNTK may be successfully run in many Linux configurations, but in case you want to avoid possible compatibility issues you may get yourself familiar with [CNTK Production Build and Test configuration](./Test-Configurations.md) where we list all dependency component and component versions that we use.

-### CNTK as a Docker container
+## CNTK as a Docker container
 Before moving any further you may consider deploying CNTK as a Docker container.
 Read the [corresponding section](./CNTK-Docker-Containers.md).

-### Current limitations and precautions
+## Current limitations and precautions
 Please, read carefully this section before you proceed with your system configuration.
 The information below may save you a lot of time otherwise spent on build errors debugging.

-#### Expected component locations in `configure` and `Makefile` scripts
+### Expected component locations in configure and Makefile scripts
 Today `configure` and `Makefile` scripts support only limited set of installation paths for all dependency components listed in this section.
-We know, that this is a limitation and will fix it soon (also if you feel like improving these scripts yourselves and [submit your proposed changes](.//Contributing-to-CNTK) your help is welcome and much appreciated).
+We know, that this is a limitation and will fix it soon (also if you feel like improving these scripts yourselves and [submit your proposed changes](./Contributing-to-CNTK.md) your help is welcome and much appreciated).

 `configure` looks for all dependency components among the paths listed in `default_path_list` variable defined within the script.

 **IMPORTANT!** If you want to modify `default_path_list` variable in `configure` to add a custom path for a certain dependency component be sure to check the correspondent section of `Makefile`.
 Otherwise you may get build errors due to inability of finding INCLUDE files, libraries, etc.

-#### Installation methods and paths of dependency components
+### Installation methods and paths of dependency components
 Below we list all dependency components required to build CNTK and explain how to install them.
 We understand that there are many other ways to get the same components.
 However, if you prefer an alternative way of installation, please ensure that **you get the same thing**, because quite often alternative installation sources, namely network distibution  packagespackages (like Debian, RPM, etc.) contain older versions of the software, miss some libraries, etc. In some sections below we specifically highlight these limitations, but please take it as a general precaution.

-#### Using of `make -j`
+### Using of `make -j`
 In most of the sections we suggest using `make -j` command to invoke parallel build jobs and thus increasing the speed of the build process.
 However please be aware that on some systems and *especially on virtual machines* using `make -j` may result in "Out of memory" errors.
 If you face this, just use "plain" `make` or limit the number of jobs that run simultaneously (two simultaneous jobs usually work for the most of the systems - use the command `make -j 2`).

-#### Simultaneous installation of different versions of the same development packages
+### Simultaneous installation of different versions of the same development packages
 Be very careful in case you would like to have several installations of some of the development packages mentioned below on the same system.
-It may result in very hard to debug build errors as you can see in [this post](../pull/93#issuecomment-183302591).
+It may result in very hard to debug build errors as you can see in [this post](https://github.com/Microsoft/CNTK/pull/93#issuecomment-183302591).

 And now let's proceed to the setup.

-If you would like to know what prerequisite configuration is used in the CNTK production environment, i.e. what we use internally for building and testing, see [this section](./Test-Configurations)
+If you would like to know what prerequisite configuration is used in the CNTK production environment, i.e. what we use internally for building and testing, see [this section](./Test-Configurations.md)

-### 64-bit OS
+## 64-bit OS
 You need a 64-bit Linux installation to use CNTK.

-### C++ Compiler
+## C++ Compiler
 Ensure your installation has a C++ compiler.
 Many distributions do not include it by default.
 Refer to your platform documentation on how to check for and obtain a C++ compiler.

 Example: for Ubuntu, run the following command: